 leafy green trees around.
 Sometimes you'll see horse and cart trot by.
 Explore the streets in the city and hills for amazing street art.
 The building

 facades range from historical down to a little bit derelict in places, but murals always look fantastic on any wall, especially old ones!

 Parks and Streets

-some of the backstreets to look for the main tourist draw of Valparaiso being the hills of Cerro Alegre and Cerro Concepcion above the port.
+The main tourist draw of Valparaiso are the hills of Cerro Alegre and Cerro Concepcion above the port.
 This area is

 well and truly a wonderland of steep streets, alleyways, cobblestone, staircases, color, abtract shapes, odd combinations, art and of course wall murals!

 The streets lined with clapboard architecture have many restaurants, bars, hotels, hostels and art galleries.
 This is where the fun really begins.